-- D Built form providing a gateway into the settlement and framing the entrance into the site - E Existing landscape surounding site reinforced to maintain buffer - F Pedestrian and cycle access to the proposed open green space - G Existing Public Footpath linking the School and North Warnborough - H Existing hedge line reinforced to protect privacy and amenity between back gardens, footpath and school - Single storey layout to protect amenity of existing houses along West Street

-Built form to be avoided on area liable to 1:100 Surface Water Flooding
+- A Vehicle access and entrance off West Street - B Open space as a focus to entrance and setting for development - C Built form fronting onto open space to provide surveillance - D Built form providing a gateway into the settlement and framing the entrance into the site - E Existing landscape surrounding site reinforced to maintain buffer - F Pedestrian and cycle access to the proposed open green space - G Existing Public Footpath linking the School and North Warnborough - Existing hedge line reinforced to protect privacy and amenity between back gardens, footpath and school - Single storey layout to protect amenity of existing houses along West Street - Built form to be avoided on area liable to 1:100 Surface Water Flooding iii.
+0.28 ha - Land at Crumplins Yard - approx. 8 dwellings (Site iii):

-- iii.
-0.28 ha Land at Crumplins Yard approx. 8 dwellings (Site iii): - a.
-Vehicular access shall be via a shared access from Dunleys Hill to serve both this development and a public car and bicycle park for users of the adjoining public open space (Policy 14); - b.
-Existing boundary trees and hedgerows shall be retained (other than those required to achieve site access and the public footpath) and shall be reinforced with native species; - c.
-The layout shall include trees, in both the communal and private amenity areas, to reflect the green rural character of this part of the village; - d.
-The layout shall include dwellings overlooking the adjoining open space to create an active frontage and a soft landscaped boundary shall be retained and supplemented on the boundary with Dunleys Hill; - e.
+- Vehicular access shall be via a shared access from Dunleys Hill to serve both this development and a public car and bicycle park for users of the adjoining public open space (Policy 14); - Existing boundary trees and hedgerows shall be retained (other than those required to achieve site access and the public footpath) and shall be reinforced with native species; - The layout shall include trees, in both the communal and private amenity areas, to reflect the green rural character of this part of the village; - d.
+The layout shall include dwellings overlooking the adjoining open space to create an active frontage and a soft landscaped boundary shall be retained and supplemented on the boundary with Dunleys Hill: - e.
 The layout shall comprise small dwellings of no more than two storeys high and shall take design cues from the traditional buildings in the locality; - f.
-The proposals shall include satisfactory mitigation of any ground water and/or surface water flooding risk on the site and to any off-site properties, as shown on Environment Agency and Hart District Council drainage maps; - g.
+The proposals shall include satisfactory mitigation of any ground water and/or surface water flooding risk on the site and to any offsite properties, as shown on Environment Agency and Hart District Council drainage maps; - g.
 A footpath shall be provided along the site frontage adjoining Dunleys Hill to facilitate safe pedestrian and cycle access to the public open space from the west of Dunleys Hill; and - h.
-A financial contribution (in accordance with SAMM principles in force at that time) will be sought from the developer towards the maintenance and upkeep of the public open space on Dunleys Hill (Site v). - See indicative sketch plan overleaf
+A financial contribution (in accordance with SAMM principles in force at that time) will be sought from the developer towards the maintenance and upkeep of the public open space on Dunleys Hill (Site v).

+See indicative sketch plan overleaf